What We Do

 FEJ is a successful non-governmental organization with over 30 years of experience empowering local communities and caring for Haiti’s most vulnerable children.

-1985: Lucienne Duncan, first President of the Foundation, establishes FEJ’s Primary school (Ecole enfant Jesus) and builds a church for the community called Chapel Enfant Jesus of Prague.
+1985: Lucienne Duncan, first President of the Foundation, established FEJ’s Primary school (Ecole enfant Jesus) and builds a church for the community called Chapel Enfant Jesus of Prague.

 2000: Received first orphan under the care of Creche Enfant Jesus